Avocado logging system¶

 When you run a test, you can also store custom logging streams into the results directory by running:

-This will produce $STREAM.$LEVEL files per each (unique) entry in the test results directory.
+$STREAM.$LEVEL files per each (unique) entry in two places.

 You have to specify separated logging streams.
 You can’t use the built-in streams in this function.